Rocco Leo Gaglioti

-Rocco Leo Gaglioti is an American television director, writer, producer, host, and businessman.
+Rocco Leo Gaglioti is an American actor, television director, writer, producer, host, and businessman.
 He is best known for creating television series Courtney, Carol Alt's Living Room, and Fashion News Live.

 Career

 Rocco is the founder of the television network FNL Network.

 In 2018, he created the TV show, The Wishwall, starring Simonetta Lein.
 His documentary, Inside Amato, won Best Documentary at the Bokeh South Africa International Fashion Film Festival in 2017.
 He created the reality show, Courtney, about Courtney Stodden life story in 2019.
 He is a member of the Producers Guild of America.